chenlinear/chenlinear.github.io/content/posts/20230314-How-much-energy-does-it-take-to-hurt-your-feelings.md

 Well, it's impossible to get one dollar from everyone on this plantet, but saying something so awful that you hurt a lot of people's feelings is possible.
 Tower of Babel has been built, and we can use it to hurt other people's feelings, like throwing a stone off the tower (a $7714.29m$ tower to be exactly, see the table above), and $10^6$ stones at a time.

-I know this is a weird article.
-And I know for sure that this is not how you use the conservation of energy, you have to consider entropy and the imagined mechnisim does not work at all.
-I have no idea how I got here.
-By the way, wrting in a nice form does make it look real, I should have used $\LaTeX$.
+OK, my professor would be so mad that I use the conservation of energy like this.
+And I know for sure I have to consider entropy and that the imagined mechnisim does not work.
+It's 1 o'clock in the evening, and I have no idea how I got here, maybe it's "sleep write", you know, like sleep walk.
+By the way, writing in a nice form does make it look real, I should have used $\LaTeX$.
 Good night.

 [^1]: This has nothing to do with [information entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory) ).